National Defense Medical College

+College

-It is headquartered in Tokorozawa, Saitama, and has annexed a College Hospital, a Research Institute and a Nursing School, but no dental school.
+The National Defense Medical College is headquartered in Tokorozawa, Saitama, and has annexed a College Hospital, a Research Institute and a Nursing School, but no dental school.

 Its students are typically selected from recent graduates of Japanese civilian senior high schools who have completed twelve years of formal schooling.
 Like the National Defense Academy of Japan (NDA) students, they are paid salary and a semiannual bonus as employees of the Ministry of Defense.

 After graduation the graduates are posted to an Officer Candidate Training School in one of the three forces.
 They then take the national medical doctor examination.
 After passing the examination they take a two-year internship and are posted to Self-Defense Force hospitals and the battalions.

 If a graduate quits the force before nine years of service they are required to refund their training cost to the national government.
 This is different from the NDA.

 The National Institution for Academic Degrees and University Evaluation, an independent administrative institution affiliated with the Ministry of Education, Culture, Sports, Science and Technology (MEXT) has accredited the mainstream courses and offers the degrees to the graduates.
 As the College is not a MEXT-accredited university it cannot offer its own degrees.